 Marty McKee <email@example.com>

 In the alternative pilot, Matthew was called "David".
-He didn't know about his true heritage or his powers.
-He also had a different guardian.
-It eventually aired as a "lost" episode.
-Peter Barton did a voice over at the start to explain the differences between it and the rest of the series.
+He did not know about his true heritage or his powers, and also had a different guardian.
+The alternative pilot eventually aired as a "lost" episode.
+Peter Barton did a voiceover at the start in order to explain the differences between it and the rest of the series.
 See more »

 Was this review helpful to you?